mpm214/spglobal_api/README.md

 - [File Output](#file-output)

 ## Overview
+The code uses `sp_global_scraper.py` and utility functions in `utils.py` to extract and structure data in a usable format.
 The scraper class `SPGlobalScraper` in `sp_global_scraper.py` manages the process of gathering data from SP Global’s press releases by year.

 Key features include:
-- Extracting data across multiple years.
+- Extracting data across a specified period of time.
-- Structuring columns (e.g., merging `GICS Sector`, `GICSSector`, and `GICS Sub-Industry` columns) for consistent output.
+- Structuring columns for consistent output.
-- Forward-filling dates and index names where relevant data is implied.

 ## Installation
 To install and run this code, ensure you have the necessary Python packages: